-The Monastery of St. Catherine, shown in this 2000 photo, is nestled in a foothill of Mount Sinai where Moses received the Ten Commandments.
-(CNS/Patrick Godeau)
+St. Catherine's Monastery shown in this 2000 photo is located at the foot of Mount Sinai, the place where Moses received the Ten Commandments (Photo: CNS/Patrick Godeau)

 When I heard that the United Nations climate conference, COP27, was taking place this year on the Sinai Peninsula, my heart and mind immediately traveled back to a church pilgrimage my family and I took to Mount Sinai in November 1966.
 We were living in Egypt at the time.
 A caravan of about 20 cars and vans drove two days northeast from Cairo across the Suez Canal and then south along the Red Sea through the desert wilderness of the Sinai Peninsula.
 We stopped numerous times to push vehicles stuck in the sand, urgently trying to arrive at our destination, St. Catherine Monastery, before the gates closed to visitors at nightfall.

 We made it just in time, relieved to have the doors of the tall granite-walled enclosure opened by one of the Eastern Orthodox monks, welcoming us into the world's longest continuously operating Christian monastery.
 An oasis of green treated our eyes in the monastic compound, resting in the shadow of Mount Sinai, in stark contrast to the desolate wilderness through which we had driven.
 We ate a simple dinner in the refectory and then went to separate dormitories, for women and for men, for the night.
 Rising early the next morning, we were greeted by a caravan of colorfully bedecked camels and their Bedouin drivers waiting to transport us as far up Mount Sinai as one could go on a camel, walking the rest of the way up stone steps constructed centuries ago by monks as an act of penitence.